Increase pitching velocity, reduce arm stress, shorten the hitter’s reaction time… all by more effectively using leg drive!

-I also like that when the girls start to make the machine click correctly and start to feel the proper leg drive you can crank up the spring to help them take the leg drive to the next level and drive out even harder, which helps build more muscle, more acceleration, and more explosiveness to throw faster.
-And when they achieve the tightest compression of the original spring the designer has included an additional stiffer spring so that she work out at an even higher level.
+I also like that when the girls start to make the machine click correctly and begin to feel the proper leg drive you can crank up the spring to help them take the leg drive to the next level and drive out even harder, which helps build more muscle, more acceleration, and more explosiveness to throw faster.
+And when they achieve the tightest compression of the original spring, the designer has included an additional stiffer spring so that she works out at an even higher level.

 Increase pitching velocity—THROW HARDER, PITCH FASTER!

 I recommend this device be used regularly in those specific sessions or lessons that are designed to work on leg drive or for building lower-half power.
-This may be one lesson out of a four lesson monthly cycle or maybe two, but the opportunity exist to use it regularly as a training aid to get pitchers to use leg drive more consistently and therefor more naturally, throwing harder.
+This may be one lesson out of a four-lesson monthly cycle or maybe two, but the opportunity exists to use it regularly as a training aid to get pitchers to use leg drive more consistently and therefore more naturally, throwing harder.
 Inconsistent use of proper leg drive (including foot angle) is one of the top reasons that girls have inconsistent speeds.

 The use of the product is pretty straightforward.
 You instruct pitchers to get on it and just pitch like they normally would.
-If they don’t hear the click, then it’s likely the girls are not utilizing their legs or they’re utilizing a drive off of the mound that may be going a little bit more north then out, like it should.
-Once they get it to click, like I said you can crank up the spring and continue to work on building their leg strength so they can continue to drive out harder and harder and continue to make the product click and give the reinforcement that it’s being done correctly, ultimately increasing pitching velocity.
+If they don’t hear the click, then it’s likely the girls are not utilizing their legs, or they’re utilizing a drive off of the mound that may be going a little bit more north then out as it should.
+Once they get it to click, like I said, you can crank up the spring and continue to work on building their leg strength so they can continue to drive out harder and harder and continue to make the product click and give the reinforcement that it’s being done correctly, ultimately increasing pitching velocity.

 If you have specific questions about this product or any of the strategies I discussed, then please feel free to leave them in the comment section below.